Hilbert's Sixth Problem & the Cost of Infinite Information

 Hilbert sought to put physics on the same rigorous footing as Euclidean geometry.
 The specific mention of probability was deliberate.
 Statistical mechanics had proven phenomenally successful—Boltzmann and Gibbs had derived thermodynamics from molecular motion2—yet the foundations remained philosophically unsatisfying.
 Why do ensembles work?
 Why does averaging over configurations yield correct predictions?
 What justifies treating mechanical systems statistically at all?

 These questions persist.
 The mathematical apparatus of statistical mechanics is well-developed, but the conceptual gap between deterministic microscopic dynamics and probabilistic macroscopic description has never been fully closed.
 Hilbert recognized this gap in 1900.
-It remains in 2025.
+It remains today.

 The Unfinished Foundation